'More cases out there that we don't know about': Lack of testing and reporting worries iwi vaccinators

 "Definitely I think there are more cases out there than we actually realise.

 "There are people in the rural areas who just think they've just got the flu.
-If they're boosted, then they really think they've just got the mild flu."
+If they're boosted, then they really think they've just got a mild flu."

 Pue said differences in the reporting of cases by the Whanganui District Health Board and the Ministry of Health also meant it was difficult to get an accurate picture of the spread of Covid in the regions.

-"The DHB report a number, the Ministry of Health reports a [different] number, and the DHB and the Government have said in phase 3 of the Omicron approach they won't be able to report detailed case numbers.
+"The DHB report a number, the Ministry of Health report a [different] number, and the DHB and the government have said in Phase 3 of the Omicron approach they won't be able to report detailed case numbers.

 "That's just how it is and we just have to deal with it.